jomagalo/bitcoin/README.md

 License
 -------

-Bitcoin Core is released under the terms of the MIT license.
+Bitcoin II Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is regularly built (see `doc/build-*.md` for instructions) and tested, but it is not guaranteed to be completely stable.
-[Tags](https://github.com/bitcoin/bitcoin/tags) are created regularly from release branches to indicate new official, stable release versions of Bitcoin Core.
+[Tags](https://github.com/jomagalo/bitcoin/tags) are created regularly from release branches to indicate new official, stable release versions of Bitcoin Core.

 The https://github.com/bitcoin-core/gui repository is used exclusively for the